January, EUROPEAN BMX RACING DECLINING?

 The event did have over 1700 entries representing 19 countries, as it seemed about 200 entries more then in Geneva (CH) last year.
 This could be called a real European Challenge and Championship event in that sense.
 First and fore all, one cannot control the weather.
 Friday the weather was just fine and therefore the atmosphere was great.
 Racing was good and the finals did have a good mix of riders from the different countries.

 On the Saturday it was raining.
-This happened to be the 3rd Europeans during which rain spoiled the atmosphere and good competition, in a way.
+This happened to be the 3rd.
+Europeans during which rain spoiled the atmosphere and good competition, in a way.
 In 1999 in Mandeure (F) it rained, it rained in Geneva (CH) and now here in Germany; just bad luck!
 Practise started at 7.00 hours and the event was over at around 20.30 hours.
 This is too long a day.
-Not only for riders and parents present, but specially for outside BMX people; they won't stay.
+Not only for riders and parents present, but specially for outside BMX people; they won't stay and watch all the day long.
 Specially the riders in the older age-classes complained about the slippery starting gate and hill.
 Several riders did have miss starts because of that fact.
 Nothing was done about it.
 I learned from several foreign riders that 2 years ago, the same problem occurred when there was a round for the European Championship Elite organised at the same track.
-My question right away now was, why didn't the organisation prepare for rain, if this would occur?
+My question right away now was, why didn't the organization prepare for rain, if this would occur?
 That's how serious we go about with BMX?
 This point could have been foreseen.
 As it seems (later more on that) on Sunday this fact would give some more problems.

 Watching the older age classes race the track, I found that this wasn't a track for Junior and Elite riders.
 One could call this track an "expert" level track, but not an "junior/elite" level track.
 T-boning was very easy in at least 2 corners (predictable).
 The length was o.k.
 It did take the 12 year old Boys class around 50 seconds to complete a lap; the Junior Men 42 seconds; the Elite Women around 48 seconds and the Elite Men around 40/41 seconds to complete a lap.